-Note: You can also connect with Devon De’Ath and receive updates at the following popular online hangouts (click to launch in a new window):
+Note: You will also find Devon De’Ath at the following popular online hangouts (click to launch in a new window):

 An Interview with De’Ath

 Devon De’Ath was born in the county of Kent, ‘The Garden of England.’
 Raised a Roman Catholic in a small, ancient country market community famously documented as ‘the most haunted TOWN in England,’ he grew up in an atmosphere replete with spiritual, psychic, and supernatural energy.
 Hauntings were commonplace and you couldn’t swing a cat without hitting three spectres, to the extent that he never needed question the validity of such manifestations.
 As to the explanations behind them?

 At the age of twenty, his earnest search for spiritual truth led the young man to leave Catholicism and become heavily involved in Charismatic Evangelicalism.
 After serving as a part-time youth pastor while working in the corporate world, he eventually took voluntary redundancy to study at a Bible College in the USA.
 Missions in the Caribbean and sub-Saharan Africa followed, but a growing dissatisfaction with aspects of the theology and ministerial abuse by church leadership eventually caused him to break with organised religion and pursue a Post-Evangelical existence.
 One open to all manner of spiritual and human experiences his ‘holy’ life would never have allowed.

 After church life, De’Ath served fifteen years with the police, lectured at colleges and universities, and acted as a consultant to public safety agencies both foreign and domestic.

 A writer since he first learned the alphabet, Devon De’Ath has authored works in many genres under various names, from Children’s literature to self-help books, through screenplays for video production and all manner of articles.

 So let’s ask him a few questions about this present genre.